etenlab/docs/docs/SchemaAndTaxonomy/abstract-graph-schema.md

 # Abstract Graph Schema

-The BiblioNexus Foundation Abstract Graph Schema (AGS) is meant to provided applications a data interchange format that provides for the following features:
+The BiblioNexus Foundation Abstract Graph Schema (AGS) is meant to provide applications a data interchange format that provides for the following features:

 ### Features

 1. **Auto-merging**: merging any and all datasets is conflict-free.
 1. **Graph friendly**: graph structures can potentially include a large amount of many-to-many relationships.
 Storing large graphs in trees or documents can lead to an explosion of pointers/references.
-A native graph format is best for large graphs while it also is able to accomodate other structures like trees, lists, sets, tables, and documents.
+A native graph format is best for large graphs while it is also able to accomodate other structures like trees, lists, sets, tables, and documents.
 1. **Sub-schemas**: we don't want to dictate how other apps schema their data.
 By requiring an abstract graph structure, apps are able to provide their own sub-schemas on top of the abstract graph schema to accommodate the preferences for each application.
 No communication is needed between teams to agree on sub-schemas, yet everyone still enjoys the auto-merging features of the abstract graph and is able to use each other's sub-schemas by choice.
 1. **Immutibility**: data is never deleted, only appended.
 This enables version/time aware queries to be used.